mascenso/isep-sem4-lapr4/docs/Generic/FURPS+.md

 - The System must have good response speed, with minimal loading and processing times, even for large amounts of data and simultaneous access.
 - The System must be able to adapt to different traffic volumes and user growth, without compromising quality and response speed.
+- The System should be able to handle large files without slowing down or crashing.

 #### CPU Usage
 - The System must be lightweight and avoid heavy CPU usage.